 - Only use isolated loudspeaker cables with correctly fitted connectors. - Never connect an amplifier output pin to any other input or output connector pin or protective earth (ground).

-Depending on the chosen output option, the amplifier is supplied with four NL4 or EP5 output connectors, one for each amplifier output channel.
+The amplifier is supplied with four NL4 output connectors (A/B/C/D) one for each amplifier output channel.